(This article may or may not contain affiliate links. What does that mean?)

 Don’t worry.
 You’re not alone.
 I’m going insane too.
 And that mother over there?
 She’s one kid tantrum away from completely losing her mind.
 I think the keys to getting through all of this is to give ourselves grace knowing that being on edge is okay, relying on each other because we’re a global village, and thinking outside the box.

 With that said, it’s time to start planning for a nice long weekend with family.
-The last big holiday with beautiful weather – I think we all need to take advantage.
+I think we all need to take advantage of the last big holiday with beautiful weather.